Best Practices for Monitoring Kubernetes with Grafana

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-In this article, we will take a look at the best practices for monitoring Kubernetes using Grafana.
+This article will look at the best practices for monitoring Kubernetes using Grafana.

 Key Takeaways